TL;DR

 The Bottom Line

-Placeholder: if a 7K-viewer show sells for $200M because of clip distribution, an operator running 3,000 clips for $1,290 MRR isn't a different story, it's the same story at a different scale.
+If a 7K-viewer show sells for $200M because of clip distribution, an operator running 3,000 clips for $1,290 MRR isn't a different story, it's the same story at a different scale.
 The Clip Economy doesn't care about your audience size.
 It cares about whether clips are treated as your main product or your leftovers.
+The acquisition multiple compresses the math: every operator who is still measuring podcast success by download count is leaving the entire clip surface unpriced.

 Related FORKOFF reads: Qualified Views metric, Managed Clipping case study, clipping tools comparison, agency pricing breakdown, Clipping hub.